Is money being taken from your wages to pay debts? Find out what you can do.

 - You do not owe any money, are not past due, or should not have money taken from your pay, or

-- You have not been left with the minimum exemption amount.
+- You have not been left with the minimum amount.

 To ask for a court hearing:

-•If your income is too low to pay the order, you should think about asking the court to change the child support order.
-(See our article, How to Change Your Child Support Order).
+- If your income is too low to pay the order, you should think about asking the court to change the child support order.
+(See our booklet, Q&A for the Parent Who Pays Child Support.)

 This flyer was produced by the Legal Assistance Resource Center of Connecticut in cooperation with Connecticut Legal Services, Greater Hartford Legal Aid, New Haven Legal Assistance Association, and Statewide Legal Services.